-Hawke’s Bay Tui player starts portable Sauna business with dad
+Hawke’s Bay Tui player starts portable sauna business with dad

 The sauna has a “massive” window that gives people a view over the ocean while they are relaxing and experiencing the sauna.

-Ngawaka and Furgerson both work full time and have been running their portable sauna business on the side, planning to hold sessions four times a week.
+Ngawaka and Ferguson both work full time and have been running their portable sauna business on the side, planning to hold sessions four times a week.

 Each session runs for an hour, will cost each user $20 and can be booked online.